ProjectIndoor/projectindoorweb/doc/frontend.md

 ### Floor Maps

-This page is dedicated to upload the radio map file along with the building and floor selection which was added previously.
+This page is dedicated to upload the floor image along with the building and floor selection which was added previously.

 ![Floor Map](images/fe_addFloorMap.png)